+ more stories 🙂

 + September 21, 2019: Honored to win in the radio/podcast category at the 2019 Religion News Association’s annual conference.

-+ September 2019: Spoke on a panel about the nuances of covering the South Asian diaspora, its religions and politics at the 2019 Religion News Association Conference.
++ September 2019: Spoke on a panel about the nuances of covering the South Asian diaspora, its religions, politics and nationalisms at the Religion News Association Conference.

 + October 2019: Shortlisted in the enterprise reporting and outstanding reporting in any subject categories at the South Asian Journalists Association’s annual awards competition.